LegeBeker/bypass-paywalls-tampermonkey/README.md

 *Bypass Paywalls is a web browser extension to help bypass paywalls for selected sites.*

-This is a fork from the bypass paywalls extention for chrome and firefox, to use with tampermonkey.
+This is a fork from the [bypass paywalls extention for chrome and firefox](https://github.com/iamadamdev/bypass-paywalls-chrome), to use with tampermonkey.
 The script included can be used in tampermonkey to have almost the same functionality.

+You can add it quick to tampermonkey via this link: [Add to Tampermonkey](https://github.com/LegeBeker/bypass-paywalls-tampermonkey/raw/master/bypass-paywalls-tampermonkey.user.js)

 ### Bypass the following sites' paywalls with this extension: